Mobilizing research on campus

 What is the plan to remobilize research on campus?

-All faculties have received approval for Phase 1 of reopening plans, and some are now progressing to Phase 2.
+All faculties have received approval for Phase 2 of reopening plans.
 By all accounts, research remobilization and the return to research labs have gone extremely well, with each faculty managing the process carefully.
-There have been no major issues to date, and while most faculties are still under or around the 33% benchmark, we anticipate that numbers will rise more quickly moving forward.
+There have been no major issues to date, and while most faculties are still under or around the 66% benchmark, we are allowing Faculties to move beyond Phase 2 (more than 66%) as long as personnel in research labs can adhere to the 2m physical distancing guideline.

 Are off-campus research and academic activities (local and within Canada) permitted?